justinbelcher/dotfiles/README.md

 ```

 #### Install latest ZSH
 OSX used to ship with a pretty old version of zsh.
-Yosemite ships with a pretty recent version of zsh, but you still probably want to install it yourself so you can keep it up to date.
+Yosemite ships with a more recent version of zsh, but you still probably want to install it yourself so you can keep it up to date.
 In order to choose the homebrew version of zsh as your shell you'll need to add it to the whitelist at `/etc/shells` first.

 ```bash
 brew install zsh